TechBerkelana/IcamThePlayMaker/README.md

 - 👀 I’m interested in Project/Product Management & data-related fields, especially marketing data.
 - 🌱 I’m currently learning SQL,lil bit python,tableau dashboard and business domain as general  also specific to marketing
 - 💞️ I’m looking to collaborate on learning together about marketing & data
-- 📫 How to reach me  How to reach me www.linkedin.com/in/hisyamnashir
+- 📫  How to reach me www.linkedin.com/in/hisyamnashir